Dr Llinos Brown

 Research Interests

-My research interests focus around the social aspects of a low carbon society, for example:
+My research interests focus on the social aspects of a low carbon society.
+Focusing on themes such as:

 My research has always centred around my personal interest in sustainability and how we transition to a low carbon society quickly and effectively.